What is Cyber Security? - Definition, Meaning and Best Practices

 Implementing an effective data backup strategy involves creating multiple copies of critical data and storing them in secure locations, both on-premises and in the cloud.
 Use of automation tools can streamline backup processes, ensuring that data is consistently and reliably backed up without manual intervention.

-In case of a cyber-attack or system failure, having recent backups can significantly reduce downtime and enable a swift recovery.
-Regularly testing backup systems is crucial to validate their effectiveness and identify any potential weaknesses to be addressed.
+Recent backups can significantly reduce downtime and enable swift recovery in case of a cyber-attack or system failure.
+Regularly testing backup systems is crucial to validate their effectiveness and identify potential weaknesses to be addressed.
 Entities like Imperva provide comprehensive solutions for organisations looking to enhance their data protection measures.

 Monitor network activity